Johnstone: Politics

 The town is split between the Johnstone South and Elderslie and Johnstone North, Kilbarchan, Howwood and Lochwinnoch wards for elections to Renfrewshire Council, which elect four councillors each using the Single Transferable Vote.
 The 2022 Renfrewshire Council election saw councillors elected across the two wards being four Labour Party, three Scottish National Party (SNP) and one Independent.

-For elections to the Scottish Parliament, Johnstone is included in the constituency of Renfrewshire South, currently held by SNP politician Tom Arthur since 2016.
+For elections to the Scottish Parliament, Johnstone is included in the constituency of Renfrewshire West and Levern Valley, currently held by SNP politician Tom Arthur since 2026.
 Johnstone is also included in the West Scotland region which elects seven additional members.
 In the UK Parliament the town is contained within the seat of Paisley and Renfrewshire South, represented by the Labour Party's Johanna Baxter since the 2024 general election.

 Transport

 Air

 Johnstone is served by Glasgow International Airport, which is located 3+1/2 mi northeast of the town.
 Moreover, Prestwick International Airport is a 30-to-40-minute train journey from Johnstone railway station.